 - Ragweed pollen

 If you're experiencing a Fitbit rash, it might be because of an allergic response to allergens.
 These allergens might be present in the materials used in your Fitbit watch band.
 These materials include metals, leather dyes, and rubber accelerators.
-If you're exposed to any of the aforementioned materials, a rash will appear on your wrist.
+If exposed to any materials above, a rash will appear on your wrist.
 That is if you have sensitive skin.

 The most likely culprit for your rash is the presence of nickel.

 - Nickel Allergy.
 The rashes you've been having might be due to nickel.
 Nickel is a material found in several fitness trackers.
-It's no wonder that some flare-ups happen.
-Especially if you and other wearers of the Fitbit are not aware that you have a nickel allergy.
+It's no wonder some flare-ups happen, especially if you and other wearers of the Fitbit are unaware that you have a nickel allergy.

 You will notice the following signs and symptoms on the skin where you wear your Fitbit: